What Is Ketosis?

 If you’ve been exploring diets and health, you may have bumped into the topic of ketosis and the ketogenic diet.
 You might be thinking that it has something to do with metabolism, energy, body fat…or something along those lines, right?

 So what exactly is happening to your body during ketosis?
-During this metabolic state, your body is burning more fat for energy and creating molecules called ketones which your cells can then turn into fuel.
-The end goal of the keto diet and ketosis is to have your body utilize fat instead of sugar for energy.
+During this metabolic state, your body is burning more fat for energy and creating molecules called ketones, which your cells can then turn into fuel.
+The end goal of ketosis is to have your body utilize fat instead of sugar for energy.

-Now that you have a better understanding of ketosis, we’re going to dig deeper into this highly sought-after metabolic state and the best ways to reach it so you can start reaching your health goals.
+Now that you have a better understanding of ketosis, we’ll dig deeper into this highly sought-after metabolic state and the best ways to reach it.

-However, if you feel like you need a more in-depth look at what ketosis really is, be sure to check out our article that will provide you with everything you need to know about ketosis.
+However, if you feel like you need a more in-depth look at what ketosis really is, be sure to check out our article with everything you need to know.

 Before exploring how one might achieve a state of ketosis, let’s first discuss its wealth of health benefits.

-During ketosis, our insulin levels are also decreased, leading to our kidneys getting rid of excess sodium.
+During ketosis, our insulin levels are also decreased, leading to our kidneys getting rid of the excess sodium.
 As a result, it is very common to lose a lot of weight quickly in the first few weeks of a ketogenic diet.
 You’re essentially ridding your body of all of the excess water it has retained over time.

 Starving oneself and being overwhelmed with constant hunger pains is rarely a selling point for most diets out there.
 One of the highlights of a ketogenic diet is that your appetite is naturally suppressed, which is actually a good thing!